 Degrees and Diplomas

-The entry requirements listed below (or comparable qualifications from other universities) apply to all postgraduate degree and postgraduate diploma courses in the Department.
-Students can study for an MSc., MA. or a PhD. in Psychology (Psyc) or for an MSc. in Industrial and Organisational Psychology (Apsy).
-A Postgraduate Diploma in Science or Arts, and postgraduate diplomas in Clinical and in Industrial and Organisational Psychology are also offered (see later section).
+The entry requirements listed below (or comparable qualifications from other universities) apply to all postgraduate degree and postgraduate diploma courses in the Department of Psychology.
+Students can study for an Master of Science, Master of Arts, or a PhD in Psychology, or a Master of Science in Applied Psychology (APSY).
+Also offered are Postgraduate Diploma in Science or Arts, and Postgraduate Diploma in Clinical Psychology.

 Those who hold a university degree but without a major in Psychology, may proceed to postgraduate study upon completion of a Graduate Diploma in Science or by completing the necessary prerequisite courses which meet the entry requirements described below.